Koozai > Blog > Could Page Load Time Become a Ranking Factor on Google?

 Page load time has always been a significant factor in how a website is perceived by human visitors.
 It has also been used to determine quality scores assigned by search engines for PPC campaigns.
 However, it appears that a site’s page load time could now become a ranking factor for Google SERPs.

-The SEO industry has been beset by rumours following Matt Cutts’ appearance at PubCon last week, with the hot topic being the likely emergence of Google Caffeine in the New Year [see: Google to Get a Caffeine Boost…Soon].
+The SEO industry has been beset by rumours following Matt Cutts’ appearance at PubCon last week, with the hot topic being the likely emergence of Google Caffeine in the New Year.
 However, in terms of importance, the implication that page load time will become a ranking factor in 2010 could well supplant Caffeine.

 Before we get too deep into the potential ramifications of this change, it should be noted that there are already dozens if not hundreds of individual ranking factors in operation, all of which are continuously being fed into their unique algorithm.
 Page load won’t immediately become the determining factor, but it looks set to become an important part of the wider mathematics applied by the Googlebots.